h2opatrick/PythonAndRProjects/README.md

   - The TFIDF accuracy rate on testing data is higher than the DNN one.

 -  Shared Savings Program Visualization (Python)
+  - Simple data visualization on official healthcare data that provides insights on how the program performs since inception.